UoMResearchIT/proteomics-web-app/README.md

 Academics : Mychel Morais and Rachel Lennon

 ## To run shiny app
-Open the Rproj in protometrics_app with RStudio
+Open the proteomics_app.Rproj file in Rstudio.
+Renv should bootstrap itself; you may need to run renv::restore() to install the required packages.

 Open app.R and use the 'Run App' button in the RStudio toolbar to launch the app.